Home security statistics 2026

 Types of home security systems

-There are two main types of home security systems: Self-install (also called “DIY”) and professionally installed systems.
+There are two main types of home security systems: Self-installed (also called “DIY”) and professionally installed systems.

 Professionally installed systems: These are home security packages that are installed by a professional and come with 24/7 professional monitoring.
-Long-term contracts may be required, which will likely include a monthly cost for monitoring.
-Professionally installed systems may be better suited for larger homes or residences.
+Long-term contracts may be required, which will likely include a monthly monitoring cost.
+Professionally installed systems could be better suited for larger homes or residences.
 Some of these systems may connect multiple monitoring devices via the internet and/or offer monitoring with a mobile app.

 Types of home automation systems